Dielectric waveguide setup tested with a superconducting millimeter-wave Fabry-P\'erot interferometer at milli-Kelvin temperatures: Ultra-low temperature millimeter-wave setup

 \subsection{Vacuum transition}

-We use one standard KF40 flange on the top of the fridge to add a vacuum tight box equipped with four copper WR10 waveguides.
-Each feed-through of the flange is closed by an o-ring sealed stainless steel metal plate which hosts the vacuum transition between two WR10 waveguides.
-The waveguides are connected with UG-387/UM connectors from the in- and outside of the flange.
-We seal the spark-eroded rectangular waveguide hole in the metal plate with a $100\,$µm thick polyimide foil and an o-ring, see inset in Fig.~\ref{fig:cryo_schematic} for a schematic.
-The helium leak rate of the box was measured to be $5\,\times 10^{-8}$\,mbar$\cdot$l/s, confirming the reliability of the polyimide/o-ring seal.
-A similar approach was proposed previously by~\cite{Koenen2017}.
+We use a standard KF40 flange on the top of the fridge to connect a vacuum-tight box equipped with four WR10 vacuum transitions.
+The stainless steel front plate of the box, where the waveguides are connected from the in- and outside using UG-387/UM connectors, is sealed using an o-ring.
+On the inside of the box, we use bend copper waveguides.
+We, further, seal each of the spark-eroded rectangular waveguide holes in the metal plate with a $100\,$µm thick polyimide foil and an o-ring, see inset in Fig.~\ref{fig:cryo_schematic} for a schematic.
+The helium leak rate of the box was measured to be $5\,10^{-8}$\,mbar$\cdot$l/s, confirming the reliability of the polyimide/o-ring seal.
+A similar approach was previously proposed by~\cite{Koenen2017}.
 Transmission measurements reveal an average attenuation of -4\,dB and reflection below -10\,dB over the full spectrum, see Fig.~\ref{fig:room_temp_measurements}.
 While these values are sufficient for the planned measurements, further optimizations towards increasing the transmission, e.g. by using a thinner polyimide or mica foil, are possible.
 Also, no special attention was devoted to the suppression of standing waves in the transition plate, see e.g.~\cite{Koenen2017} for a detailed discussion on this matter.